 Assemble Your Application

-To obtain certified copies of academic transcripts, contact your secondary school.
-Transcript processing times vary, so it’s best to request these as soon as possible.
+To obtain certified copies of academic transcripts, contact your secondary (or high) school.
+Transcript processing times vary, so it’s wise to request these as soon as possible.

-Pro Tip: If your transcript is not in English, factor in time to have it translated.
+Note: If your transcript is not in English (or French, where applicable), factor in time to have it professionally translated.

-To uphold privacy laws, some institutions will ask you to fill out a third-party authorization form.
-This gives the university permission to look up information about you, or make transactions relating to your education.
+To uphold Canadian privacy laws, some institutions will ask you to fill out a third-party authorization form.
+This gives the university permission to look up information about you or make transactions relating to your education.

-Start assembling a portfolio of work, if you’re applying to a program that requires one.
-Design, art, software engineering, or architecture programs may request a portfolio.
+Start assembling a portfolio of work if you’re applying to a program that requires one.
+Design, art, software engineering, or architecture are some of the programs which may request a portfolio.

 If you’ve taken time off to work or care for your family, you may be asked for study gap documentation.
-Documentation may include a letter of reference from your employer, pay slips, or a statement.
+This may include a combination of a letter of reference from your employer, pay slips, and/or a written statement.

-Don’t forget to include information like copies of the first page of your passport, your emergency contact info, and a reference list (if required by your institution).
+Don’t forget to include copies of the first page of your passport, your emergency contact info, and a reference list (if required by your institution).

 If your program asks for reference letters, past teachers or employers are great to ask.
 Always ask for references from people who will give you a strong recommendation.

-Give yourself time to work on a personal statement or essay if your program asks for one, as you might create different versions.
+Give yourself time to work on a personal statement (which also might be called a statement of purpose) or essay if your program asks for one.
 It’s a great way to share how you’ve prepared for your studies.

 Application Timelines

-It’s also a good idea to learn when each of your target programs’ applications are due, and which intake sessions align with them.
+It’s also a good idea to learn when each of your target programs’ applications are due, and which intake sessions (or program start dates) align with them.
 Many programs only admit new students in September.

 Canadian academic intakes are in:

-- Fall: Application deadlines are between January and March.
+- Fall: Application deadlines are generally between January and March.
 The semester starts in September.

 - Summer: Application deadlines range between January and March, with the semester starting in May.